 Although not yet legally binding in the UK, pre-nuptial agreements are beginning to add ‘decisive weight’ to many court cases here.
-OK, seeking legal advice to discuss the end of a relationship at its very beginning isn’t the most romantic gesture you can make, but if your wealth differs significantly from your partner’s, you own properties other than the family home, or you have children from a previous relationship, a pre-nup may be an advisable course of action.
+Seeking legal advice to discuss the end of a relationship at its very beginning isn’t the most romantic gesture you can make, but if your wealth differs significantly from your partner’s, you own properties other than the family home, or you have children from a previous relationship, a pre-nuptial may be an advisable course of action.
 Think of it as a safety net, an insurance policy.

-You’re in this together
+Nuptial Agreements – you’re in this together

 Before the Big Day